 Mahi is a light and flaky white fish that is similar in texture to halibut or cod, although cod is slightly more moist.
 If a recipe calls for any of these fish, it can seamlessly be swapped for another white fish.

 As you can see, Mahi Mahi is lower in calories, total fat, and saturated fat compared to Salmon.
-It's also a good source of protein and provides essential vitamins and minerals, particularly vitamin B6 and B12.
+It's also a good source of protein and provides essential vitamins and minerals, particularly vitamins B6 and B12.

 However, Salmon shines as an excellent source of heart-healthy omega-3 fatty acids, providing significantly higher amounts than Mahi Mahi.
 Additionally, Salmon has a higher calorie and fat content due to its omega-3 richness.